hansaskov/master-thesis/Readme.md

 5. Once the services are up and running, you can access the frontend application through your web browser. at [http://caddy.localhost](http://caddy.localhost).

 This setup will launch all necessary services, including the backend server, frontend application, database, and reverse proxy.
 The system will be ready for data collection and visualization.

-For detailed information on configuring and customizing the system, please refer to the documentation in the `docs` directory.